 Florence M. Wager Scholarship Recipients

-The scholarship has been established by Ms. Wagner’s daughter, Carolyn Ann Wagner Snyder, in honor of her mother.
-Both were graduates of Kearney State College/ University of Nebraska Kearney (KSC/UNK).
-During her undergraduate years at KSC, Ms. Snyder worked in the library and went on to obtain a graduate degree in Library Science from the University of Denver.
+The Florence M. Wagner Scholarship was established by her daughter, Carolyn Ann Wagner Snyder, in honor of her mother.
+Both were graduates of Kearney State College/University of Nebraska Kearney.
+(KSC/UNK) Ms. Snyder graduated in 1964 and Ms. Wagner was a mid-life graduate in the 1970’s.
+The education received was critical to the quality of both of their lives.
+During her undergraduate years at KSC, Ms. Snyder worked in the library; she then went on to obtain a graduate degree in Library Science from the University of Denver.
 She had a long career in academic library administration in Nebraska, Indiana and Illinois.
-In 2010, Ms. Snyder received a UNK Distinguished Alumni Award.
-The Scholarship provides $500 to a Nebraska high school graduate who is a student worker in the Calvin T. Ryan Library.
-The student must have at least a sophomore class rank and a cumulative GPA of 2.5 or better.

 |Award Year||Award Recipient||High School Where Recipient Graduated|

 |2018/19||Shelby Hinrichs||Giltner High School|